mlflow/mlflow/docs/source/model/models-from-code.rst

                     ],  # dependency definition included for the model to successfully import the implementation )

-        This step registers the ``ArithmeticModel`` with MLflow, ensuring that both the primary model script and its dependencies are stored as artifacts.
+        This step registers the ``AddModel`` model with MLflow, ensuring that both the primary model script and its dependencies are stored as artifacts.
 By including ``calculator.py`` in the ``code_paths`` argument, we ensure that the model can be reliably reloaded and used for predictions, regardless of the environment in which it is deployed.

+        .. raw:: html

+            <h4>Loading and Viewing the model</h4>

+        |

         After logging the model, it can be loaded back into the notebook or any other environment that has access to the MLflow tracking server.
         When the model is loaded, the ``calculator.py`` script will be executed along with the ``math_model.py`` script, ensuring that the